-A render of the proposed pumped storage project (MRES and MidAmerican Energy).
+A rendering of the proposed pumped storage project.
+(MRES and MidAmerican Energy)

 A deluge of public comments on a proposed energy storage project along the western bluffs of the Missouri River prompted the state Public Utilities Commission to issue a statement on Monday pointing out that it has no authority over the project.

 The project would be located 20 miles northeast of Gregory and is dubbed the Gregory County Pumped Storage Project.
 The partnership between Missouri River Energy Services and MidAmerican Energy Company would see the construction of a massive reservoir and hydro-plant along Lake Francis Case, as well as transmission infrastructure through Charles Mix County.

 Public Utilities Commissioner Kristie Fiegen said the department has been inundated with questions regarding the PUC’s authority over the project.

 “The PUC does not have jurisdiction on the hydroelectric project because it is on navigable US waters and therefore federal law supersedes state siting law,” Fiegen said.